anuzkhanal/weather-app_react/README.md

-simple weather app to fecth data from api and display. you can also search for the desired location
+Simple weather app to fetch data from api and display.
+You can also search for a desired location

 # Getting Started with Create React App